karydesc/tts-reader/README.md

 # Text-To-Speech Reader
 (A Work in Progress)
 A responsive, full-stack web application designed to enhance reading comprehension and accessibility.
 It transforms written content into an interactive auditory experience by combining native Text-to-Speech with real-time word highlighting.
 This is built as an active, hands-on learning project to master modern full-stack architecture using React, TypeScript, and Spring Boot.
+The gsap library is also used for animations.

 **Status:** Currently learning ReactJS and building the frontend webapp